leeg255/Rockbuster-SQL/README.md

-# Rockbuster-SQL
+# SQL-Data-Analysis
-Answering business questions by using SQL to analyze data
+Answering hypothetical business questions for fictional Rockbuster by using SQL